mio10/game-of-life/README.md

 Press `D` to start the simulation.
 Press `D` again to switch back to the draw mode.

-Press 'C' any time to clean the screen.
+Press `C` at any time to clean the screen.